 SERPs gives your business an arena to wrestle with other websites to receive the most amount of traffic by ranking number 1.
 Just like choosing a perfect physical location for your business, doing proper SEO gives you an edge.
 Leveraging this arena well helps attract more prospects to your pages.
 Here is why SERPs matter for SEO:

 Every portion of SERP is crucial.
 Leveraging each portion goes a long way in increasing the chances of users clicking on your results over other countless results.
 One section you can improve is the text-based result, which has a title and Meta descriptions that users scan as they scroll down the SERP.
 Improving this portion triggers your prospects to consider your results.
 By improving, we mean coming up with engaging titles and Meta descriptions to boost your ranking.
 And that results in success on SERP.

 Boost your SEO campaigns and make your pages stand out by using identifiable URLs.
 These URLs plus domain names play a big role in brand awareness.
 Instead of using an URL such as https://example.net/folder8908/page17, you should use this simple and informative URL https://example.net/news/latest-updates.

-SEO is very crucial to the discoverability of any website today.
+SEO is crucial to the discoverability of any website today.
 To optimize your website well for discovery in search engines, you must consider these two SEO techniques.